esterra86/VLSIProject/README.md

 # Operation Amplifier with bandwidth control
-The goal of the project was to implement an amplifier circuit in a voltage follower configuration with bandwidth control using a digital-to-analog converter (DAC).
+The objective of this project was to design and implement an amplifier circuit in a voltage follower configuration with bandwidth control utilizing a digital-to-analog converter (DAC).
+The targeted tuning range was between 15 MHz and 20 MHz for the smallest possible bandwidth and 60 MHz to 70 MHz for the largest.
+Additionally, the phase margin was required to be within the range of 60° to 70°.

 ## Miller CMOS OTA